swgriffith/azure-guides/aks-custom-policy/README.md

 While the cluster creates we can work on the contraint template.
 You can read more about constraint templates here, but they are the CRD that provides Gatekeeper the policy details, including the evaluation which is written in [rego](https://www.openpolicyagent.org/docs/latest/policy-language/).

-In our example, we'll keep it simple and just restrict the ingress host name to a value ending in 'demoapp.com'.
-In a future update I may make this host name value a parameterized option.
+In our example, we'll keep it simple and just restrict the ingress host name to one of the values in an 'allowedhosts' array parameter.
+The allowedhosts parameter will be set via the constraint definition, or via the policy definition when we create the Azure Policy.

 Create a new file named IngressHostnameConstraintTemplate.yaml with the following contents.
 Or use the doc in [manifests/IngressHostnameConstraintTemplate.yaml](./manifests/IngressHostnameConstraintTemplate.yaml)